West Rome High School: Football

 The West Rome Chieftains won five state titles and thirteen regional titles.
 Four of the state championships were won consecutively from 1982 to 1985, setting a state record.
 That state record was tied in 2010 by Buford High School.
 The Chieftains had 35 first-team all-state players and 60 all-state players.

 Three West Rome players later played in the NFL, including Eric Floyd.

+East Rome High School, and West Rome High School Letter jackets,.